ericbf/ynab-negative-rollover/README.md

 ### Parameters

+You can pass parameters in the command line when running this.
+This is like standard parameters – for `*sh`, you can do something like `TOKEN=abcdefg BUDGET_NAME="Secondary" npm run start`.
+If you run this with different a different budget name, then revert to the default, you may have to clear the cache to get it to point to the right budget.

 `TOKEN`: your YNAB API token.
 This can also be added in an `index.token` file at the root of `src`.
+`BUDGET_NAME`: the name of the budget that you want to apply this to.
+Defaults to `"last-used"`.
+`ROLLOVER_PAYEE`: the payee to use for the rollover transactions.
+Defaults to `"Budget Rollover"` `ROLLOVER_ACCOUNT`: the account to use for the rollover transactions.
+Defaults to `"Budget Rollover"` `ROLLOVER_CATEGORY`: the category to use for the rollover transactions.
+Defaults to `"Rollover Offset"`

 ## Running the app